The Walk (Photograph: Dylan Parrin)

 Professor Bambo Soyinka described storytelling as a way to bring together different people and viewpoints, and to help understand conflict and co-create solutions.

 Storytelling can enable confidence and show a potential trajectory, equipping stakeholders with multiple perspectives.

 A story is not text that is written at the end, but a way of thinking about relationships for social causes and needs.
 The best storytelling begins with exploring different perspectives during interventions with communities.

 The question debated was whether to start with a single perspective and then add others or start with different views and try to weave them all together.

 Recognition and understanding of place is important for communities, organisations and interested stakeholders both for planning and day-to-day interactions.
-The AHRC’s investment in nine projects has shown how place can be looked at from a number of arts and humanities related perspectives.
+The AHRC’s investment in nine projects showed how place can be viewed from a number of arts and humanities related perspectives.

-In Coventry, the place-based knowledge exchange project has been used to raise awareness of the range of research and evaluation that has come from the city’s year as UK City of Culture.
-This project has reached out to stakeholders through a range of different approaches to highlight data that are available, key findings and lessons that have the potential to support future decision making.
+In Coventry, the place-based knowledge exchange project was used to raise awareness of the range of research and evaluation that came from the city’s year as UK City of Culture.
+This project reached out to stakeholders through a range of different approaches to highlight data that are available, key findings and lessons that have the potential to support future decision making.